mylinhpb/portfolio/tutorial.md

-> The following article was originally published on [Dataddo's documentation](https://docs.dataddo.com/docs/creating-a-data-source).
+> The following article was originally published in [Dataddo's documentation](https://docs.dataddo.com/docs/creating-a-data-source).
 Adjusted for MD in Github.

 # How to Create a Data Source
 In the first step of our quickstart tutorial, we will guide you through creating a ***glossary.data source***, allowing you to choose the specific data you want to extract from your service.